rogerz343/rename-google-photos/README.md

 2. Potentially edit the "date taken" exif metadata to be the "true" date, if needed.

-All of the above applies to recognized image formats.
-Recognized video formats will simply be copied over with the Google Photos timestamp as the filename (the timestamp is still under "photoTakenTime" in the .json file).
+All of the above applies to recognized image formats with exif metadata.
+Recognized video formats (or image formats without exif data, such as .png files) will simply be copied over with the Google Photos timestamp (the "photoTakenTime" field in the .json file) as the filename.

-If the file is not recognized as an image, video, or .json file, then the script skips it (and prints the name of the unrecognized file).
+If the file is not recognized as an image, video, or .json file, then the script skips it (and prints a "\[skipping\]" warning).

 All edits are done on copies of the file, which will be output in the specified output directory.